Vendor applications for the 2020 Market Season are now open!

 Tamales Express is a family-owned and operated Chicago business specializing in traditional, handmade Mexican-style tamales, tacos, and traditional Mexican street foods.
 Visit their storefronts at 3109 N. Halsted or 4747 N. Damen!

 Stamper Cheese works directly with cheese makers to sell handcrafted artisan cheeses from the Wisconsin region and develop exclusive recipes for their Farmers Markets, including Basil Jack, Apricot Brie, and Pistachio-Rolled Goat Cheese.

 Farmer Nick’s is a small family farm located in Spring Lake, Illinois that raises pasture-raised meat – including pork, beef, and chicken – plus eggs with no antibiotics or animal byproducts.

-Please contact Gina Lettiere firstname.lastname@example.org if you are interested in participating at the market as a vendor.
+Please contact Elaine Simon (firstname.lastname@example.org) if you are interested in participating at the Market as a vendor.

 The Loyola Farmers Market is a “producers only” market.
 Therefore the growers and producers grow and produce their food.
 The farmers take care to grow quality fruits and vegetables.
 The bakers and other local producers also take considerable time securing quality ingredients to bring you healthy and great-tasting foods.